Find EV charger rebates by ZIP

 Devices approved for the rebates above.

 Every program listed on this page approves at least one of the products below.
-The Smart Splitter is the most-rebated device in our catalog — explicitly named in PG&E, SMUD, Tacoma Power, Duke Energy, BC Hydro, and 3CE programs.
+The Smart Splitter is the most-rebated device in our catalog — explicitly named in PG&E, SMUD, Tacoma Power, Duke Energy, and 3CE programs.

 NeoCharge Smart Splitter